Deploy ECK in your Kubernetes cluster

 customresourcedefinition.apiextensions.k8s.io/logstashes.logstash.k8s.elastic.co created

-2. Install the operator with its RBAC rules:
+2. Install the operator with its RBAC rules with apply:

 The ECK operator runs by default in the elastic-system namespace.
 It is recommended that you choose a dedicated namespace for your workloads, rather than using the elastic-system or the default namespace.